WillemGibson/T1A1_Workbook/README.md

  - Identify the classes you would use to solve the problem
  - Write a short explanation of why you would use the classes you have identified

+Using the following classes:

+- ```Menu class:``` This class will be used to represent the food items offered at the restruant.
+It would include properties like name, price, ingredients and the method to create it.
+And include a method to display the food.

+- ```Order class:``` This class will be used to represent an order that has been placed by a customer.
+It would include properties like the customer's name, ordered food, and the cost.
+It would also have methods to add and remove food items from the order and calculate their total cost.

+- ```Customer class:``` This class will be used to represent a customer visiting the restaurant.
+It would include properties such as the customer's name and contact information and have methods to place an order and view their order history.

+- ```Restaurant class:``` This class will be used to represent the restaurant.
+It would include properties such as a menu of food items and a list of orders.
+It also has methods to display the menu, take orders and handle payments.

+I used these groups of classes as the easiest way to manage everything required to do by the quitting staff.
+The ```Menu``` class is used to display and manage all the food items for both the restraunt and the customers.
+The ```Order``` class is used as a way for the restraunt to complete, manage and edit orders that come in from customers.
+The ```Customer``` class is used to help the management of waiting tables and payment processing for the business, and is used to make sure the customers get what they ordered.
+The ```Restaurant``` class is used to tied everything together and make sure everything flows correctly.

 ---

 ## Q12:	Identify and explain the error in the code snippet below that is preventing correct execution of the program